Nexus-Mods/Vortex/README.md

 # Usage

+To build from source you have two choices.

+Automatic (mosty):
+- download _bootstrap.ps1_ and run as a powershell script
+  - in the dialog that shows up, select a build directory (should be a clean/new one)
+  - this script will try to download and install all dependencies, then check out and build vortex
+  - the dependencies are not installed headless so you have to click through the dialogs but it's only guaranteed to work if you keep the defaults

+Manual:
 - Before you can build vortex you need to download and install a couple of dependencies.
   - node.js
     * download installer from https://nodejs.org and run